JoshHarrington/draycore_book/_posts/2016-01-10-section-1-chatty-rats.md

 “The ones guarding the main door in the hall.
 One was talking about not being safe until they get rid of me, and then the other one did a pretty decent job of shouting him down.”
 The alien paused, “You should get her a raise.”
 He mused.

 “A raise?!”
 Tim chuckled half-heartedly.
 “That’s above my head and you know it.”
 He paused.
-“But, I’ll find out who the other one is and - get rid of him tomorrow.”
+“But, I’ll find out who the other one is and - chat to him tomorrow.”
 A dark twinge creeping into his voice.

 “Hey,” Gorlak uttered, hearing his partner’s anger instantly.
 Raising his body slightly, speaking softly but surely he said, “We can’t just get rid of every single person who questions me being part of this movement.
 Otherwise you’d have to get rid of me too, I question it daily!”